Bennett Champ Clark: United States senator

 In the 1932 election, Clark ran for the United States Senate seat held by the retiring Harry B. Hawes, and relied on his base among veterans to defeat two other candidates for the Democratic nomination.
 Clark defeated Henry Kiel in the general election for the term beginning March 4, 1933.
 Hawes resigned on February 3, 1933, a month before his term was to end, and Clark was appointed to fill the vacancy, gaining seniority on other senators elected in 1932.
 Clark was re-elected in the 1938 election, and served from February 3, 1933, to January 3, 1945.
 In 1944, Clark was an unsuccessful candidate for renomination, losing the Democratic primary to state Attorney General Roy McKittrick, who lost the general election to Republican Governor Forrest C. Donnell.

-Elected in November 1934 the other senator for Missouri was Harry S Truman.
+In fall of 1937, Clark displayed a poster on the wall of the Senate chamber that included two images of the dead bodies of Roosevelt Townes and Robert McDaniels, victims of a lynching in Duck Hill, Mississippi in April.
+The poster read, "These blow torch lynchings occurred while the Wagner-Van Nuys Anti-Lynching Bill was Pending before Congress.
+There have been NO arrests, NO Indictments, NO Convictions, of any one of the lynchers.
+This was NOT a rape case."

 Clark was chairman of the Senate Committee on Interoceanic Canals from 1937 to 1935.
 He was a member of the Smithsonian Institution's Board of Regents from 1940 to 1944.

 In April 1943, a confidential analysis of the Senate Foreign Relations Committee (of which Clark was a member) by British scholar Isaiah Berlin for the British Foreign Office succinctly characterized Clark as: